Texas A&M University: Alumni

-With over 508,000 alumni, Texas A&M University has one of the largest and most active alumni groups in America.
+With over 508,000 alumni, Texas A&M University has one of the largest alumni groups in America.
 Many alumni have attained local, national, and international prominence.
 Jorge Quiroga and Martin Torrijos have served as heads of state of Bolivia and Panama, respectively.
 Rick Perry served as the United States Secretary of Energy and Governor of Texas and ran as a 2012 US presidential candidate.
 Congressman Louie Gohmert is also a Texas A&M graduate.
 William A. Pailes, Michael E. Fossum, and Steven Swanson became NASA astronauts.
 Mechanical engineer Holly Ridings became the first female chief flight director at NASA.
 Phyllis Frye is a residing judge in Houston, Texas, and is the first transgender judge in the United States.
 In 1903, twin sisters Mary Lockett Hutson Nelson and Sophie Palmer Hutson Rollins were the first women to complete the original college's civil engineering program but they did not receive their degrees until 99 years later because the college's charter at the time made no provision for female students.

-Several notable alumni have excelled in sports; these include Heisman Trophy winners John David Crow and Johnny Manziel; and Heisman runner-up, legislator, and actor John Kimbrough; and Randy Barnes, indoor/outdoor shot put world-record holder.
+Several notable alumni have excelled in sports.
+These include Heisman Trophy winners John David Crow and Johnny Manziel; Heisman runner-up, legislator, and actor John Kimbrough; and Randy Barnes, indoor/outdoor shot put world-record holder.
 In popular culture, Robert Earl Keen and Lyle Lovett, who played on the porch of their Northgate home on the university's campus, have become country singers.
 Alumni in business include Lowry Mays, chairman and CEO of Clear Channel Communications; George P. Mitchell, chairman and CEO of Mitchell Energy and Development Corporation; Khalid A. Al-Falih, President and CEO of Saudi Aramco; and Eduardo Castro-Wright, CEO of Wal-Mart Stores USA.

 Many alumni have become leaders in the armed forces.
 General Bernard Adolph Schriever, the architect of the Air Force's ballistic missile and military space program, became the namesake of Schriever Air Force Base, Colorado.
 General Michael Moseley is a former Chief of Staff of the United States Air Force.
 Seven alumni received the Medal of Honor in World War II: Horace S. Carswell, Jr., Thomas W. Fowler, William Harrell, Lloyd H. Hughes, George D. Keathley, Turney W. Leonard, and Eli L. Whiteley Clarence E. Sasser received the Medal of Honor for his actions in the Vietnam War prior to enrolling at the university.